November 11 @ 11:00 am – 4:00 pm

 More Than Just a Festival

-The festival, now in its third year, is steeped in more than just culinary excellence; it is a celebration of community and charity.
+The festival is steeped in more than just culinary excellence; it is a celebration of community and charity.
 Aaron Siegel, chef and co-owner of Home Team BBQ, recalls the inspirational underpinnings of the festival, “It would feature good music and food, but the main mission would be to raise money for charity,” a testament to the event’s ethos (Milner).

 As reported by Milner, Siegel’s vision was galvanized by his experience at Hogs for the Cause, a renowned barbecue competition and fundraiser that significantly benefits families dealing with pediatric brain cancer.